FRCTeam3044/OxConfig/README.md

 # OxConfig

-A modular and flexible utility for automatically setting up a YAML based config file and tuning over NetworkTables.
+A modular and flexible utility for automatically setting up a JSON based config file and tuning over NetworkTables.

 _Developed by [nab138](https://github.com/nab138), this version is intended for